 Cacio e Pepe is a simple, rustic pasta.
 It’s incredibly creamy and can hold it’s own next to Alfredo any day of the week.
 It’s minimalist simplicity is what makes this dish so popular.
-It takes minutes to prepare and serving with a crisp garden salad and some garlic bread makes for a complete meal you can make from scratch even on the busy weeknights.
+It takes minutes to prepare and serving with a copycat Olive Garden Salad and some garlic bread makes for a complete meal you can make from scratch even on the busy weeknights.

 There are only 6 ingredients in this recipe:

 Pasta.
 I recommend spaghetti or bucatini but any long, thin pasta will work.